dakshaladia/Doc-Process-Automation/README.md

 The main.py file can be edited to make additions needed as per user needs, in terms of generating prompts, databases or the required input or output format.

-[the software was built and sold to a company, hence only a basic code framework is present in the repository and not the complete software]
+[PS: the software was built and sold to a company, hence only a basic code framework is present in the repository and not the complete software]